Phase transitions induced by standard and predetermined measurements in transmon arrays: Discussion and Conclusions

-For future work, it will be interesting to carry out numerical simulations of larger systems using tensor network methods to study more quantitatively the critical parameters and scaling exponents of the~MIPT in different conditions.
-In this sense, transmons represent an ideal setting since we can modify different parameters that define different types of systems.
-For example, we can study how critical properties vary with increasing anharmonicity, i.e., site interactions, or by including disorder in the parameters of the Bose-Hubbard Hamiltonian, which, as we have shown, scales as $dt ^2$; this could offer a richer phases scenario~\citep{Orell2019,mansikkamaki21, yamamoto23}.
+For future work, it will be interesting to conduct numerical simulations of larger systems using tensor network methods to quantitatively examine critical parameters and scaling exponents of the phase transition and to which universality classes belong in different conditions; we still have to determine whether the hard-core bosons undergo a BKT or a MIPT phase transition.
+Transmons provide an ideal setting for this investigation as they allow for the modification of various parameters defining different system types.
+For instance, studying the effect of increasing anharmonicity, that is, on-site interactions, or introducing disorder in the Bose-Hubbard Hamiltonian parameters, which scales as $dt^2$ as demonstrated, could offer a more diverse range of phases~\citep{Orell2019,mansikkamaki21, yamamoto2023}.
 It would also be interesting to study how the dimension of the local subsystems affects the critical properties of the~MIPT.
 Here we have seen preliminary results that arrays of two-dimensional subsystems with dimension, such as qubits or hard-core bosons, have a smaller critical parameter than the case where the dimension of the subsystem is larger in the case of \textit{standard} measurements (see Fig.~\ref{fig:numerical_results_1} and Fig.~\ref{fig:numerical_results_3}), as predicted for qudits~\citep{bao20}.
 Although in transmons, the role of the anharmonicity could be non-trivially crucial as Fig.~\ref{fig:numerical_results_3}(d) suggests.
-Finally, it is important to note that the type of measurement can also be relevant to the critical properties of the phase transition, and thus we have seen that the \textit{standard} and \textit{predetermined} measurements have different critical parameters, Fig.~\ref{fig:numerical_results_1}.
-In this sense, it is worth investigating the differences and similarities between the~MIPT and the FMIPT~\citep{nahum21}.
-Note that after splitting the results by the sectors of the total number of bosons for the \textit{predetermined} measurement, we get essentially different information about the statistic from simple observables [Eq.~\eqref{averaged_DeltaN}, Fig.~\ref{fig:numerical_results_1}(c) and the inset in Fig.~\ref{fig:numerical_results_2}(c)], suggesting the possibility that the \textit{predetermined} measurements include critical results for different sectors in an overlapping way.
+In our numerical simulations of higher dimensional transmons, we used a relatively large value of $U/J=5$, which is experimentally feasible, compared to the value of $U/J=0.14$ used in a similar model~\citep{tang20}.
+In that model, a phase transition from volume-law to area-law behavior was observed, with critical parameters close to those of random unitary circuit models~\citep{vasseur19}.
+Considering that our results in the limit of hard-core bosons ($U \to \infty$) possibly indicate a BKT phase transition, it would be interesting to investigate the influence of on-site interaction strength in arrays of system with higher local dimensions, that is, for qudits.